DataScientistTX/pandas-ai-streamlit/README.md

 - Updated to PandasAI version 2.0
 - Requires Python 3.11
 - Charts are stored as `temp_chart.png` and now they are loaded from there
-- The implementation is not perfect and might cause issues when having multiple concurrent users

-## ⚠️ Known Issues

-- Generated images are not shown

 ## 🤝 Contributing